Both Uses of

 (lapse as in: a lapse in judgement) a change in behavior or state--usually undesired such as a temporary failureThe exact meaning of this sense of lapse is often subject to its context:

-- basic example that simply indicates an undesired change in behavior -- "lapsed into alcoholism"
+- example indicating an undesired change in behavior -- "lapsed into alcoholism"

 - example indicating that the change was short-term and due to a failure (often of effort or diligence) -- "a lapse in judgment"